 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 What Are Art Contracts

-An art contract is an agreement or contract is the legal document between an artist or owner of an artwork and a borrowing institution, or between an exhibition organizer and the host venue.
-They are written to specify details about work to be undertaken and the expected outcomes.
+An art contract or contract is the legal document between an artist or owner of an artwork and a borrowing institution or between an exhibition organizer and the host venue.
+They are written to specify details about the work to be undertaken and the expected outcomes.
 (Source: Museums & Galleries of NSW)

 You might feel awkward asking your clients to sign a contract, but your business is your livelihood.

 I have never met a client who refuses to sign a contract.
-In fact, an artwork contract agreement will make your business appear more professional.
+An artwork contract agreement will make your business appear more professional.

 When should an artist have a contract: